takigama/BMP180-Hardwire/README.md

 ========================================

-Needed a version of this that uses hardwire and that can choose with i2c bus to use
+Needed a version of this that uses hardwire and that can choose easily betwen the two i2c busses that are available.

 Mostly for STM32